2 Years On: Recording

-Robin and Maurice reunited in June 1970 with new drummer Geoff Bridgford.
+Robin and Maurice reunited in June 1970, supported by new drummer Geoff Bridgford.
 They recorded four songs, including "Sincere Relation" and "Lay It on Me".
 "We Can Lift a Mountain" was also re-recorded, a song from 1968.
 After that, Maurice joined the supergroup The Bloomfields with Billy Lawrie, and worked with Tin Tin.
-In August, Maurice and Robin announced that the Bee Gees were back with or without Barry's participation, and fourteen songs were recorded including "Back Home" and "I'm Weeping".
+In August, Maurice and Robin announced that the Bee Gees were back, with or without Barry's participation, and fourteen songs were recorded, including "Back Home" and "I'm Weeping".
 On 21 August, the three Bee Gees came together to continue recording as Barry announced, "The Bee Gees are there and they will never, ever part again".
 He continues, "If a solo record comes out, it will be with enthusiasm and great support of each of us.
 We are a musical establishment".
 Maurice, on the other hand, recalled: "We just discussed it and re-formed".

 Release

 Around the same time, Barry's "One Bad Thing" / "The Day Your Eyes Meet Mine" was withdrawn at the last minute in the US for single release, while Polydor planned to release "One Bad Thing" as a single by 2 October (probably in Europe and Asia).
 Despite Barry's longing to prove himself as a solo artist, it was decided instead that the next single should be performed by the Bee Gees as they reunited around the same time.

 Despite the album marking the musical reunion of the Bee Gees, only three songs credited all three Gibb brothers as composers: the single "Lonely Days", its flip side "Man For All Seasons", and "Back Home".
 Maurice sings on all songs, but Barry and Robin are only on the ones they wrote or co-wrote.
 In the August sessions, they also recorded "You Got to Lose It in the End", "Little Red Train", "Sweet Summer Rain", "Melody Fair" (originally released on Odessa) and "Maybe Tomorrow".
 None of these were released.